Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Data and Methodology

 Note also that the compilation from the eBOSS DR16~\cite{Alam2021} re-analyzes all four generations of SDSS data, and then incorporates the systematic errors and consensus estimates into the covariance matrices to obtain the combined BAO+RSD measurements with inclusion of both the Alcock-Paczynski (AP) effect and the reconstruction procedure~\cite{Alcock1979}.
 In RSD measurements, assuming a fiducial cosmological model when converting redshifts to distances introduces additional anisotropy, known as the AP effect.
 To reduce the bias introduced by the AP effect, the model estimation of $f\sigma_8(z)$ should be corrected as~\cite{Alam2016,Howlett2017}

-The superscript ``model" refers to the $w$CDM model used, while the superscript ``$\rm fid$" denotes the fiducial flat $\Lambda$CDM cosmology assumed in RSD measurements.
+The superscript ``model" refers to the interacting dark energy model used, while the superscript ``$\rm fid$" denotes the fiducial flat $\Lambda$CDM cosmology assumed in RSD measurements.

 To constrain the model parameters, we must compare these observations with theoretical predictions.
-In this work, we compute the theoretical value of $f\sigma_8(z)$ using the two distinct methods developed in Section III.
-For the first method, the theoretical growth rate $f(z)$ is obtained by numerically solving the modified differential equation (Eq.~\eqref{wcdmfeq2}).
-For the second method, we use the computationally efficient approximation $f(z) \approx \Omega_{\rm m}(z)^{\gamma(z)}$, with the improved formula for $\gamma(z)$ given by Eq.~\eqref{gamma-5}.
+In this work, we compute the theoretical value of $f\sigma_8(z)$ using the two distinct methods developed in Section III: \begin{itemize} \item \textbf{Method I (Numerical)}: The theoretical growth rate $f(z)$ is obtained by numerically solving the modified differential equation (Eq.~\eqref{wcdmfeq2}).
+This method is exact and is applied to both the interacting $w$CDM and dynamical CPL models. \item \textbf{Method II (Parametric)}: We use the computationally efficient approximation $f(z) \approx \Omega_{\rm m}(z)^{\gamma(z)}$, where $\gamma(z)$ is given by the second-order approximation in Eq.~\eqref{gamma-5}.
+This method is applied exclusively to the interacting $w$CDM model. \end{itemize}

-All the likelihood information pertaining to the completed SDSS-IV is consolidated on the public SDSS svn repository\footnote{https://svn.sdss.org/public/data/eboss/mcmc/trunk/likelihoods}.
+All the likelihood information pertaining to the completed SDSS-IV is consolidated on the public SDSS svn repository.
 The overall $\chi^{2}_{\rm RSD}$ statistic for all of the RSD measurements is given by:

-We use this RSD compilation in two ways in our analysis.
-When combined with the SDSS BAO data, we use the full, combined BAO+RSD likelihood from eBOSS DR16 to ensure consistency.
-However, when combining with the DESI BAO data, it is crucial to avoid double--counting the BAO information.
-For this case, we replace the combined eBOSS likelihood with the RSD--only measurements from the same surveys.
-This means that for the last six data points, which are from SDSS, the values used in the DESI+RSD analysis may differ from those listed in Table 2 of Ref.~\cite{Huang2022} as they are decoupled from the BAO part of the likelihood.
+It is important to note that we use this RSD compilation in two distinct ways depending on the background BAO dataset employed (SDSS or DESI) to strictly avoid double-counting the BAO information.
+The detailed treatment of the SDSS measurements (whether using the combined BAO+RSD likelihoods or the RSD-only measurements) is explicitly described in Appendix~\ref{app:fs8_data}.
 This approach allows us to consistently test the constraining power of existing growth data, while acknowledging that a dedicated RSD analysis for DESI DR2 is still forthcoming.